panoply/esthetic/docs/src/rules/liquid/commentPreserve.md

   - true
 ---

-::: grid col-12 col-sm-9 p-100
+::: grid col-12 col-md-9

 # Comment Preserve

-Preserve the inner contents of Liquid block comments.
-When this rule is enabled (i.e: `true`) it will ignore formatting Liquid comments and will override `commentIndent` and `commentNewline` rule definitions.
-The `commentPreserve` rule is disabled (`false`) by default.
-The **recommended** setting to use is `false` unless you have extensive context contained within comments.
+The Comment Preserve rule is designed to maintain the original formatting within Liquid block comments.
+When enabled by setting it to `true`, this rule prevents any automatic formatting of the content inside Liquid comments.
+It takes precedence over both the `commentIndent` and `commentNewline` rules, effectively overriding their definitions.
+By default, the Comment Preserve rule is disabled, with its value set to `false`.
+The recommended setting for most cases is to keep this rule disabled (`false`).
+This allows other formatting rules to apply to comment content, potentially improving overall code consistency.

-> Comment blocks which appear on the same line, e.g: `{% comment %} xxx {% endcomment %}` are always preserved.
-The rule only take effect on comments which span multiple lines.
+> There are scenarios where preserving comment formatting might be preferable.
+If your codebase contains comments with extensive context, complex formatting, or pre-formatted text that shouldn't be altered, you may want to consider enabling this rule.

 :::